Mind the Generative Details: Direct Localized Detail Preference Optimization for Video Diffusion Models: Related Work

-Nevertheless, the aforementioned approaches inevitably suffer from generation failures: temporal flickering, implausible motion, visual artifacts, or poor text alignment ~\cite{ling2025vmbench, vbench, chefer2025videojam, zeng2024dawn}.
-A straightforward strategy is to curate a large-scale and high-quality dataset tailored to the specific optimization objective and then supervised fine-tune the model ~\cite{hu2022lora}.
-Nevertheless, this approach demands massive data collection ~\cite{chen2024panda, bain2021frozen, wang2025koala, liu2025hoigen, wang2025videoufo, nan2024openvid,tan2024vidgen, ju2024miradata}, incurring substantial annotation ~\cite{chen2024internvl, wang2024cogvlm, qwen2.5-vl} and training costs, and still struggles with specific issues such as scene transitions and watermarks in generated videos ~\cite{hong2022cogvideo, yang2024cogvideox, hunyuanvideo}.
+Despite these advances, current methods still suffer from generation failures such as temporal flickering, implausible motion, visual artifacts, or poor text alignment~\cite{ling2025vmbench, vbench, chefer2025videojam}.
+A common remedy is supervised fine-tuning on large-scale, high-quality datasets~\cite{hu2022lora}, yet this demands extensive data collection~\cite{chen2024panda, bain2021frozen, nan2024openvid} and annotation~\cite{chen2024internvl, wang2024cogvlm}, while still struggling with persistent issues like scene transitions and watermarks~\cite{hong2022cogvideo, yang2024cogvideox}.